 Capitol Police rejected offers of federal help to quell mob

-WASHINGTON (AP) — Three days before the pro-President Donald Trump riot at the Capitol, the Pentagon asked the U.S Capitol Police if it needed National Guard manpower.
+WASHINGTON (AP) — Three days before supporters of President Donald Trump rioted at the Capitol, the Pentagon asked the U.S Capitol Police if it needed National Guard manpower.
 And as the mob descended on the building Wednesday, Justice Department leaders reached out to offer up FBI agents.
-The police turned them down both times, according to a defense official and two people familiar with the matter.
+The police turned them down both times, according to senior defense officials and two people familiar with the matter.

-Capitol Police had planned for a free speech demonstration and didn’t need more help, those three told The Associated Press.
-The police weren’t expecting what actually happened — an insurrection.
+Despite plenty of warnings of a possible insurrection and ample resources and time to prepare, the Capitol Police planned only for a free speech demonstration.

+Still stinging from the uproar over the violent response by law enforcement to protests last June near the White House, officials also were intent on avoiding any appearance that the federal government was deploying active duty or National Guard troops against Americans.

-But the Capitol ended up being overrun, overwhelming a law enforcement agency sworn to protect the lawmakers inside.
-Four protesters died, including one who was shot inside the building.
+The result is the U.S. Capitol was overrun Wednesday and officers in a law enforcement agency with a large operating budget and experience in high-security events protecting lawmakers were overwhelmed for the world to see.
+Four protesters died, including one shot inside the building.
+A Capitol Police officer died Thursday after being injured in the Wednesday melee.

-There had been plenty of warnings.
-Plenty of time to prepare.
-Plenty of money to do it.

-The failure raised serious questions over security at the Capitol and the treatment of mainly white Trump supporters who were allowed to roam through the building, compared with the Black and brown protesters across the country who demonstrated last year over police brutality.
+The rioting and loss of control has raised serious questions over security at the Capitol for future events.
+The actions of the day also raise troubling concerns about the treatment of mainly white Trump supporters, who were allowed to roam through the building for hours, while Black and brown protesters who demonstrated last year over police brutality faced more robust and aggressive policing.

-By the day after the rampage, the House sergeant-at-arms, the chief security officer for the House of Representatives, had resigned and House Speaker Nancy Pelosi, D-Calif., had called for the resignation of the Capitol Police chief.

-Sen. Chuck Schumer, D-N.Y., the incoming majority leader, said he will fire the Senate sergeant-at-arms.
+“This was a failure of imagination, a failure of leadership,” said Houston Police Chief Art Acevedo, whose department responded to several large protests last year following the death of George Floyd.
+“The Capitol Police must do better and I don’t see how we can get around that.”

+Acevedo said he has attended events on the Capitol grounds to honor slain police officers that had higher fences and a stronger security presence than what he saw on video Wednesday.

-The Capitol had been closed to the public since March because of the COVID-19 pandemic, which killed more than 350,000 people in the United States.
-In normal times, the building is open to the public and lawmakers pride themselves on their availability to their constituents.
+The U.S. Capitol had been closed to the public since March because of the COVID-19 pandemic, which has now killed more than 360,000 people in the U.S. But normally, the building is open to the public and lawmakers pride themselves on their availability to their constituents.

-It’s not clear how many Capitol Police offers were on-duty Wednesday.
-There are 2,300 officers who patrol 16 acres of ground and protect the 435 House members, 50 senators and their staffs.
-By example, the city of Minneapolis has about 840 uniformed officers for a population of 425,000 across more than 6,000 acres of land.
+It is not clear how many officers were on-duty Wednesday, but the complex is policed by a total of 2,300 officers for 16 acres of ground who protect the 435 House representatives, 100 U.S. senators and their staff.
+By comparison, the city of Minneapolis has about 840 uniformed officers policing a population of 425,000 in a 6,000-acre area.

-The Capitol Police has an operating budget of $460 million and has experience with high-security, high-stakes moments.
-It is used to managing large crowds and large events such as the inauguration, the State of the Union and mass demonstrations.

 There were signs for weeks that violence could strike on Jan.
 6, when Congress convened for a joint session to finish counting the Electoral College votes that would confirm Democrat Joe Biden had won the presidential election.